 Aaron, son of Judah, is said to have been a soldier during the Revolutionary War.
 This statement appears to be based upon a reference to Aaron in the Revolutionary War pension application of Seth Barnum of Danbury, Connecticut.

 In the 1790 US Census for Balls Town [Ballstown], Albany, New York, the family of Aaron Barnum was enumerated as 1 free white male of 16 years and upwards, 3 free white males under 16 years, and 4 free white females.

 Based on age groupings provided on the 1800 and 1810 census records, Aaron’s birth can be calculated as occurring between 1756 and 1760.
 Since he had 6 children born by the 1790 census enumeration, he was likely born closer to 1756.

-Seth Barnum’s Rev. War pension file stated that Aaron Barnum enlisted at Danbury, CT in 1775 in an infantry company under the command of Capt Noble Benedict in a campaign of seven months or more, to the north.
+Seth Barnum’s Revolutionary War pension file stated that Aaron Barnum enlisted at Danbury, CT in 1775 in an infantry company under the command of Captain Noble Benedict in a campaign of seven months or more, to the north.
 Enlisting at the same time were Seth Barnum, John Barnum, Drake Hoyt & Thaddeus Hoyt, all of the same neighborhood in Danbury.
 No Revolutionary War records have been located for Aaron.

 Aaron first appeared in Danbury land records in 1783, when he sold land to Seth Barnum.
 Note that earlier Danbury town records were destroyed during the British raid on Danbury at the onset of the Revolution.